 March 31 @ 7:30 pm - 9:00 pm

 Location: St. Joseph Mercy Michigan Heart and Vascular Institute auditorium, 5325 Elliott Drive, Ypsilanti Michigan 48197.
 Park in parking area “M”.

 Please click here to access the main Education Series information page.

 Unresolved grief and loss frequently accompany people throughout the process of moving from the culture of addiction to the culture of recovery.
 Families of people with addiction experience grief and loss as well.
-This program will explain various theories of grief and grief recovery, describe losses that chemically dependent individuals and their families experience throughout the addiction and recovery processes, and discuss how recovery program tools can help individuals cope with grief and loss.
-The presentation will include a personal story of grief, loss and recovery.
+This program will explain various theories of grief and grief recovery, describe losses that people with substance use disorders and their families experience throughout the addiction and recovery processes, and discuss how recovery program tools can help individuals cope with grief and loss.

 Grief & Loss Resources